-Lucy and Cally founded Documental Theatre because they are nosy.
-They trained in jobs that allow them to be professionally nosy (Cally’s a mental health nurse and Lucy’s documentary-maker turned teacher) and we think a lot of people making “socially engaged” drama could be a bit nosier too.
+Lucy and Cally founded Documental Theatre in 2014.
+Cally’s a mental health nurse and Lucy was a teacher in offender learning, so both felt inspired by their encounters with families living through extraordinary challenges.
 We want to make plays that take account of how real people cope under pressure, and how they rarely lose their sense of humour…or a pre-occupation with when the bins need to go out.
 Our writing process starts with personal encounters with people with lived experience of a subject.
-They are very cool people.
-Not in a wearing-sunglasses-indoors sort of way…in a I’ve-made terrible-and-wonderful-choices and lived to tell the tale sort of way.
-And we work with the services they access to ensure they give informed consent.
-We also work with the most talented actors and directors (they sometimes wear sunglasses indoors) and we hope the resulting work is a theatrical experience you’ll never forget.
-Here is our trailer for PULLING OUT...
+And we work with the support groups they belong to, to ensure they give informed consent.
+We also work with the most talented actors and directors and hope the resulting work is a theatrical experience with humour and heart.

 “Documental Theatre, by all accounts, is a company to watch” The Stage.